 Working with your Procurement team to complete transactions $10,000 or greater:

-The Regents of the University of Michigan require that all transactions of $10,000 or more be reviewed by procurement agents to complete the competitive bid process.
+The U-M Regents require that all transactions of $10,000 or more be reviewed by Procurement Services to complete the competitive bid process.
 If you need to purchase goods or services that total $10,000 or more, one method to begin the process is to create an ePro requisition by following the steps below.
 For more information regarding the competitive bid process see SPG 507.01, Section XI Competitive Bid Process.

-- Create a special request ePro req in M-Pathways through Wolverine Access, M-Pathways Financials and Physical Resources System (new users will need to request access to the M-Pathways system and view step-by-step job aids and simulations via My LINC).
+- Create a special request ePro req in M-Pathways through Wolverine Access > Faculty & Staff > M-Pathways Financials & Physical Resources System (new users will need to request access to the M-Pathways system and view step-by-step job aids and simulations via My LINC).
 You can select a specific procurement agent on the ePro req or leave the procurement agent field blank and the Procurement Triage team will route the requisition to the appropriate procurement agent for review.

-- Send hard copies or electronic copies of any attachments or supporting documents to Procurement Services or the specified procurement agent.
+- Send hard copies or electronic copies of any attachments or supporting documents to Procurement Services or the specified Procurement Services agent.
 Attaching documents to the ePro req is preferred.

-- If the determination has been made to bid, the procurement agent sends the RFI/RFP/RFQ to at least three suppliers.
-The suppliers must submit their bids before the Procurement-supplied deadline in order to be considered for the purchase award.
+- If the determination has been made to bid, the Procurement Services agent sends the RFI/RFP/RFQ to at least three suppliers.
+The suppliers must submit their bids before the established deadline in order to be considered for the purchase award.

-- The procurement agent analyzes the quotations submitted by the suppliers, prepares a cost analysis breakdown, if applicable, and obtains final departmental approval, if necessary.
+- The Procurement Services agent analyzes the quotations submitted by the suppliers, prepares a cost analysis breakdown, if applicable, and obtains final departmental approval, if necessary.

-- The procurement agent enters the appropriate supplier on the ePro req and approves the requisition; the purchase order is then automatically built and dispatched to the supplier.
+- The Procurement Services agent enters the appropriate supplier on the ePro req and approves the requisition; the purchase order is then automatically built and dispatched to the supplier.